-51. Although SFC will not cap the number of credits that can be claimed for an individual, each student will only be eligible to have the equivalent of one full-time fee waiver per year, irrespective of whether the tuition fee is payable by SFC, SAAS or another government body.
-Students completing courses from AY 2019-20 as a result of COVID-19 should not be charged tuition fees for the same course in AY 2020-21.
+50. Although SFC will not cap the number of credits that can be claimed for an individual, each student will only be eligible to have the equivalent of one full-time fee waiver per year, irrespective of whether the tuition fee is payable by SFC, Student Awards Agency Scotland (SAAS) or another government body.
+Students completing courses in AY 2021-22 from AY 2020-21 as a result of COVID-19 should not be charged tuition fees for the same course in AY 2021-22.